Shrrutii29/intercityExpressTrains/README.md

 - Shruti Sunil Navale (Roll no. 23112022)
 - Aumkar Ashok Chitrasagar

+## Contribution
+- ER Diagram : Shruti Navale & Aumkar Chitrasagar
+- Schema : Shruti Navale
+- Sample data : Shruti Navale
+- Readme File : Shruti Navale

+## Assumption
+- we have considered coach is train
+- there are always some coaches which are idle so that we can use them as standbycoach
+- sample data is not large considered only different situations where part 2 queries can run
+- data entries for september,october,november,december is shown
+- route between A to B and B to A is considered different but intermediate stations are considered same for both by changing stop_order only
+- passenger can do many bookings but every booking for a schedule is related to a passenger
+- seats numbering system is same in every coach
+- ticket is per seat

 ## Identification of Entities

 + Agent: Contains information about travel agents, including their ID, name, contact details, and commission rates.